tektutor/kubernetes-oct-2022/Day2/README.md

 3. Red Hat OpenShift ( It is developed on top of Kubernetes with many additional features )
    - only supports CRI-O Container Runtime

 ## Kubernetes
 - is an Container Orchestration Platform developed by Google using Go Programming Language
 - it is an opensource project
+- Kubernetes in shorts is also reffered as k8s
 - it works as a cluster of nodes
+- Kubernetes cluster may have 1 or more master nodes and 1 or more worker nodes
+- Kubernetes cluster that has many master nodes are considered more stable and production grade
 - nodes are servers/virtual machines/cloud virtual machines
 - there are two type of nodes
   1. Master